Ferry from Malta to Sicily

 How long is the ferry from Malta to Sicily?

-What is the ferry price from Malta to Sicily?
+What does it cost for a ferry from Malta to Sicily?

 How much are ferries from Malta to Sicily?